 A statute of limitations is a law that limits the time to bring a case.
 One version of the Child Victims Act was proposed in the State Senate in January of 2017.
 It sought to eliminate all statutes of limitations for sexual abuse of children for one year after the bill was passed.
 In spite of bipartisan support, this bill was held in committee and never brought to a vote.
 After heavy lobbying by Catholic bishops, the New York Senate buried it.

 Another version of the Child Victims Act was proposed in February of 2018 and passed in the New York State Assembly in May of 2018.
 That bill would have extended the statute of limitations until a survivor reached the age of 50.
 It passed in the State Assembly but never got out of committee in the State Senate.
 The bishops won again.

-Despite heavy lobbying by Catholic bishops, a new version of the Child Victims Act is expected to be passed in 2019.
-It now appears very likely that the State of New York is ready to stand with the thousands of New Yorkers who were abused and give them their day in court.
+Despite heavy lobbying by Catholic bishops, a new version of the Child Victims Act passed in 2019.
+The State of New York now stands with the thousands of New Yorkers who were abused and is giving them their day in court.
 It’s a right guaranteed by the Seventh Amendment of the United States Constitution.

 Proving sexual abuse from decades ago can be challenging.
 But the priest sexual abuse attorneys at our firm have done it.
 We use witness testimony, counseling records, accounts of other victims and admissions by the church to prove our case.

 As a TV news journalist in the 1990s I broke the first stories of priest sexual abuse against children within the Diocese of Buffalo.
 Back then, my job was to tell the victim’s story.
 It’s the same today.
 If you or someone you love was sexually abused by a priest as a child, you can contact us confidentially to discuss your case.
 The consultation is free.
 You can begin by filling our contact form or call us at 716-600-2019 or 585-600-2019.
 I would be happy to personally discuss your legal options and move on from there.